GKE-to-GKE Clustermesh Preparation

 Deploy clusters

-1. We will once again set some environment variables for values that will be reused in later steps.
+1. Set additional environment variables for values that will be reused in later steps.

 # us-west1-a can be changed to any available location (`gcloud compute zones list`)